Former major league catcher Todd Pratt has endured quite the journey in his professional career.

 MMO: Who were some of your favorite players growing up?

-Todd: I grew up in San Diego so I was a Padres fan but I saw a lot of the Dodgers.
-Dave Winfield sticks out to me; Tony Gwynn, those guys right there.
-Especially Dave Winfield because that was my era when he was in San Diego as a kid.
+Todd: I grew up in San Diego so I was a Padres fan, but I saw a lot of the Dodgers.
+Dave Winfield sticks out to me along with Tony Gwynn.
+Dave Winfield especially because that was my era when he was in San Diego as a kid.
 I just remember what kind of monster he was and just enjoyed watching him play.

 MMO: You were drafted in 1985 by the Red Sox, spending eight seasons in the minors before your major league debut in 1992 with the Philadelphia Phillies.
-How does one stay focused and driven when you spend a good amount of time in the minors?
+How does one stay focused and driven when you spent over seven years in the minors?

 MMO: How did you earn your nickname “Tank”?